 Once upon a time, there were trains.
 They were private.
 And it was good.
 A Krugman– or Yglesias-style argument in favor of stimulus will point out that the transcontinental railroads were made possible by ginormous land grants from the federal government, a clear-cut “in kind” capital cost subsidy.
 And of course, they’re right.
 But there was no operating subsidy.
 The Rainhill Trials, that was all private financing.
 And more important, all the streetcar and urban rail was private too.
 The BMT was private (and tasty), the Key System was private, and the Galveston-Houston Electric Railway, that was definitely private.

 In fact, the 50’s turned into the greatest decade for passenger rail.
 Smoothsides and E-Units were cranked out by the hundreds.
 Even commuter trains got streamlined.
 So what did the feds do?
-They went and did this:
+They went and built this:

-So let’s posit an alternate history eh?
+So let’s posit an alternate history.

 In 1926, the federal government nationalizes the core, trunk national rail system.
 (They leave the little branch lines and whatnot to private operators).
 They don’t make huge improvements at first, but they do create standardized train names, lots of reliable clockwork long-distance routes, and publish it all in a big national timetable.